crittermike/personal-blog/src/pages/ramblings/drupal-deconstructed.md

   - drupal
 ---

-"For years now I've wanted to dig through Drupal core, line by line, and understand how the big pieces do what they do.
+For years now I've wanted to dig through Drupal core, line by line, and understand how the big pieces do what they do.
 I'm finally doing that, and writing up my notes as I go.

 **[Drupal 7 Deconstructed](https://github.com/mikecrittenden/drupal-7-deconstructed) is the in-progress result of that.**